lnxjedi/gopherbot/doc/DevNotes.md

 - TODO: Rename BotRoster to UserRoster in main code; Slack will eventually deprecate usernames and mapping will need to be explicit
 - DONE: Remove cleanup post-build task in favor of clean pre-task; build repos should be left around between builds, but removed prior to git-sync; problem found with branch names being deleted and later re-used caused failures in git-sync
 - DONE/TEST: Set job to verbose when manually triggered

+### Wishlist
+These items aren't required for release, but desired soonish
+- TODO: CommandOnlyUsers - to allow bots to talk to each other without matching ambient messages; ref: Great Chuck Norris War of 2018

 ## Protecting Secrets